rancher/docs/content/rancher/v2.0-v2.4/en/installation/other-installation-methods/single-node-docker/single-node-upgrades/_index.md

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.

 > For Rancher versions from v2.2.0 to v2.2.x, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
 Then, after Rancher is installed, you will need to configure Rancher to use that repository.
-For details, refer to the documentation on [setting up the system charts for Rancher prior to v2.3.0.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/)
+For details, refer to the documentation on [setting up the system charts for Rancher before v2.3.0.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/)

 When starting the new Rancher server container, choose from the following options: